amato-gianluca/ceur-add-pagenum/README.md

 # ceur-add-pagenum
-A script adding page numbers to an index.html file written according to the CEUR-WS specification.
+This scripts add page numbers to an index.html file written according to the CEUR-WS specification: https://ceur-ws.org/HOWTOSUBMIT.html.
+The script depends on the `lxml` and `PyPDF2` packages.